KuzneY2K/fs-journal/notes/12-sql.md

 SELECT * FROM FRIENDS; <= get all columns

-SELECT name FROM FRIENDS WHERE 'isStudent' = true;
+SELECT name FROM FRIENDS WHERE 'isStudent' = true; <= gets all names that has 'isStudent as true'